colorbynumb3r/colorbynumb3r.github.io/index.md

 The group meets every 3rd Saturday of the month (see Calendar for more details) to shoot 3 rounds of international skeet at Field Sports Park (San Jose, CA) + ISSF Finals.

-The club tries to adhere to ISSF rules but some rules are only loosely enfored.
+The club tries to adhere to ISSF rules but some rules are only loosely enforced.

   {: .highlight }
   Everyone (including absolute beginners) is welcome to join!